 The Transportation Development Act has been a stable source of public transit funding since 1972 and is an important funding source for the City's transit services.
-TDA provides funding for transit through Local Transportation Funds (LTF) and State Transit Assistance (STA) funds.
+TDA provides funding for transit through Local Transportation Funds (LTF), State Transit Assistance (STA) funds, and State of Good Repair Funds.